itrimble/Mock-Interview/README.md

 *   If you want to connect to another computer securely, what protocol do you use ?
 SSH
 *   What is this command ?  dig google.com (DNS Query for a domain)
 *   What does Zero Trust mean ?
+*   What is a CMDB ?
+(IT Asset Inventory, Applications, Knowledge)

 What are the stages of the incident response lifecycle?